qweraqq/sicp-trends/README.md

 ## Phase 2: The Geometry of Maps
 - In this phase, we will implement two functions that together determine the centers of U.S. states.
-- The shape of a state is represented as a list of.
+- The shape of a state is represented as a list of polygons.
 Some states (e.g. Hawaii) consist of multiple polygons, but most states (e.g. Colorado) consist of only one polygon (still represented as a length-one list).
 - We will use the position abstract data type to represent geographic latitude-longitude positions on the Earth.
 The data abstraction, defined at the top of `geo.py`, has the constructor make_position and the selectors latitude and longitude.

 ### Problem 5 (2 pt).